component-driven/component-driven-development/src/exercises/2-Design_Tokens/Readme.md

 To ensure consistency of UI, always use values from the `theme` object, instead of hardcoded values.

-For example following example is going to render small text with `primary` color.
+For example, render small text with the `primary` color:

 ```diff
 const Message = styled.p`